Billing Configuration

 You can read more about how to configure the billing provider in

-The main billing configuration is located at packages/billing/config/src/config.ts.
+Find the billing configuration at packages/billing/config/src/config.ts.

 packages/billing/config/src/config.ts